Japanese aircraft carrier Shinano: Attacked

 At 02:56 on 29 November, Shinano turned to the southwest and headed straight for Archerfish.
 Eight minutes later, Archerfish turned east and submerged in preparation to attack.
-Enright ordered his torpedoes set for a depth of 10 ft in case they ran deeper than set; he also intended to increase the chances of capsizing the ship by punching holes higher up in the hull.
 A few minutes later, Shinano turned south, exposing her entire side to Archerfish—a nearly ideal firing situation for a submarine.
 The escorting destroyer on that side passed right over Archerfish without detecting her.
 At 03:15 Archerfish fired six torpedoes before diving to 400 ft to escape a depth charge attack from the escorts.
+Enright set his torpedoes to run shallow, at a depth of 10 ft.
+He not only wanted to ensure they would hit if they ran deeper than set, but also hoped to increase the chances of capsizing the ship by punching holes higher up in the hull.

 Four torpedoes struck Shinano, at an average depth of 4.3 m.
-The first hit towards the stern, flooding refrigerated storage compartments and one of the empty aviation gasoline storage tanks and killing many of the sleeping engineering personnel in the compartments above.
-The second hit the compartment where the starboard outboard propeller shaft entered the hull and flooded the outboard engine room.
-The third hit further forward, flooding the No. 3 boiler room and killing every man on watch.
+The first hit towards the stern, flooding refrigerated storage compartments and one of the empty aviation gasoline storage tanks, and killing many of the engineering personnel who were sleeping in the compartments above.
+The second hit the compartment where the starboard outboard propeller shaft entered the hull, and flooded the outboard engine room.
+The third hit further forward, flooding the No. 3 boiler room and killing every man on watch there.
 Structural failures caused the two adjacent boiler rooms to flood as well.
-The fourth flooded the starboard air compressor room, adjacent anti-aircraft gun magazines, and the No. 2 damage control station and ruptured the adjacent oil tank.
+The fourth flooded the starboard air compressor room, adjacent anti-aircraft gun magazines, and the No. 2 damage control station, and ruptured the adjacent oil tank.